sethgabrielbrady/shopular/README.md

 # Shopular
 ## Seth Brady

 ### Set Up
 1. clone from github
 2. open in server in the source directory

+### Front End 03/29/17

+### Learning Objectives

+We don't build single-controller applications.
+We'll need to combine a lot of different pieces of code to build full applications.
+Let's get some practice creating a Service, a second Controller, and organizing all of this code into a proper application.
+By the end of this assignment you should be able to organize your code into separate files and use a Service from within a Controller.

+### Your Mission

+The shop owner from your previous assignments has noticed that your item inventory application resets all data when the page is refreshed!
+Oops.
+Let's persist the data to localStorage (for now).
+We want to separate the logic for data persistence and UI interactions into Services and Controllers.
+Additionally, the owner plans to expand this system.
+For now he's the only user, but he'd like you to display his name and the login time at the top of the page.

+### Item Management

+1. Create a Service to handle saving the item data to localStorage
+2. This service only needs three methods: one to get all data, one to save a new item, and one to update all items.
+3. You should use the "factory" pattern
+4. Use this new service in the controller for your items (instead of our in-controller data from last time)
+5. Whenever an item is added, save the data using this new Service
+6. If you allow updating of items (EPIC Mode from last time), use the proper Service method for that

+### Adventure Mode

+### User Management

+Create a Service for user management
+The service should have a method for logging in which accepts a username and returns the user object, including the time the user logged in (now)
+There should be another method for getting the logged in user (return null if the user is not logged in) Add a new Controller for the information in the page header (what would be a good name?)
+Show the current user's name in the <header> as well as the time they logged in using this format: "Apr 10 - 9:15 AM" EPIC Mode

+Allow the user to input a state (two digits) and have the system calculate sales tax from that information Where will you get the tax rate from?
+What sort of Angular entity will you use?

 ### Front End 03/28/17